Epsilon Eta Chapter

 Founded: October 15, 1999

 Salisbury University was authorized as a two-year college in 1922 and opened in September 1925.
-It became a four-year college in 1934, granting its first B.S. degrees in 1935, and its first B.A. degrees in 1960.
+It became a four-year college in 1934, granting its first B.S. degrees in 1935 and its first B.A. degrees in 1960.
 Eight masters degree programs have been added between 1962 and 2001, and there are now over 50 degree programs.

-Ryan Brown, Coastal Carolina '94, worked with the colony and it finished the Spring 1998 semester with 28 members.
-The chapter was chartered on October 13-15, 1999 with Chapter Consultant, Gordy Heminger, Bowling Green '96 and Grand Junior President, Robert Cabello, Eastern Michigan '70, in attendance.
-Undergraduate brothers from Epsilon Delta and Epsilon Zeta Chapters initiated the 28 charter members.
+Ryan Brown, Coastal Carolina '94, worked with the Colony and it finished the spring 1998 semester with 28 members.
+Epsilon Eta was chartered on October 15, 1999 with Chapter Consultant Gordy Heminger, Bowling Green '96, and Grand Junior President Robert Cabello, Eastern Michigan '70, in attendance.
+Undergraduate brothers from Epsilon Delta (Maryland) and Epsilon Zeta (Penn State Altoona) Chapters initiated the 28 charter members.

-The chapter closed in spring 2016 due risk management violations.
+Epsilon Eta was suspended in spring 2016 due risk management violations.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to email@example.com where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.